Best Light Roast Coffee Brands in 2020

 The society has been a remarkable success story in the region.
 The Karimikui factory is now known for producing some of the best coffee beans in the world.

-The whole beans are wet-processed in Kenya, and Verve selects only the largest A.A. beans for roasting to a perfect light roast in California.
-The result is a dynamic and dense brew that is surprisingly full-bodied for a light roast.
+The whole beans are wet-processed in Kenya, and Verve selects only the largest A.A. beans.
+These beans are roasted in small batches to a perfect light roast in California.
+The result is a dynamic and dense brew that is surprisingly full-bodied for light roasted beans.

 The flavor has a sweetness that sings of carrot cake and balances acidic notes of lime and guava.

-Brewing a light roast coffee is a great way to experience the inherent flavors of the coffee beans honestly.
+Brewing light roasted beans is a great way to experience the inherent flavors of the coffee beans honestly.
 With their bright acidity and typical fruit and chocolate flavors, there’s a light roast out there to satisfy every coffee lover.

 Blonde coffee is not the same as light roast.
 A blonde roast is a new term that refers to a roast that is lighter than the typical light roast, though unfortunately, some companies use the term interchangeably with a light roast.

 No, a light roast coffee is not inherently healthier than a dark roast.
-While some studies have claimed that light roasts have more antioxidants than dark roasts, (7), others have shown that dark roasts are better for reducing body weight and restoring red blood cell vitamin E and glutathione concentrations (8).
+While some studies have claimed that light roasts have more antioxidants than dark roasts coffee, (7), others have shown that dark roast coffees are better for reducing body weight and restoring red blood cell vitamin E and glutathione concentrations (8).
 In either case, effects are small, so you’re better off drinking a cup of coffee with delicious taste, which boosts your mental health.

-No, light roast coffee doesn’t have more caffeine, though that is a common myth.
-The truth is that light roast coffees are simply denser.
+No, light roast coffee doesn’t have more caffeine than dark roasted coffee, though that is a common myth.
+The truth is that light roasted beans are simply denser.
 So if you measure by volume, rather than by weight, you will be brewing more coffee when you make a light roast, and thus getting more caffeine (9).

 - Balwin, J. (2009, June 22).
 Arabica vs. Robusta: No Contest.
 Retrieved from https://www.theatlantic.com/health/archive/2009/06/arabica-vs-robusta-no-contest/19780/